notahat/notahat.github.com/_posts/2022-07-11-writing-html.md

 ### Flexbox and Grid

-Flexbox and Grid eliminate much of the hackery that used to be needed to lay out pages.
+Flexbox and Grid eliminate much of the hackery in laying out pages.
 [The Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [The Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) are excellent.

 ### Fonts